Buying, Renting, and Selling Timeshares

 I trust that your name is on the current deed.
 If not, there are going to be some legal complications if you do not actually have the legal standing to be "grantor" to new "grantee(s)".

-Last but not least, let a closing company handle new deed preparation, new deed recording, escrow of purchase funds, resort notification after new deed recording.
-If you have no personal experience in this arena, a "do it yourself" approach will almost certainly lead to procedural errors, creating ownership transfer delays and unnecessary additional costs.
-Personally, I have used LTT Transfers in Cleveland, GA a number of times.
-They are a capable, communicative small business --- and yet probably the least expensive around (under $200).
-Resort "transfer fee", if any, is always a separate cost which is never included in any closing entity's basic fees.
-Only the resort can tell you what that (gratuitous, but nonetheless mandatory) transfer fee cost will be.
+Last but not least, let a closing company handle new deed preparation, new deed official recording, escrow of purchase funds and resort notification after the new deed is officially recorded.
+If you have no personal experience in this arena, a "do it yourself" approach to deed work will likely lead to procedural errors, creating ownership transfer delays and unnecessary additional costs to fix any errors.
+Personally, I have used LTT Transfers in Georgia a number of times, as both a buyer and as a seller.
+They are a capable, communicative small business --- and yet probably the least expensive around.
+Resort "transfer fee", if any, is always a separate cost which varies by resort and which is never included in any closing entity's basic fees.
+Only the resort can tell you what that (gratuitous, but nonetheless mandatory) transfer fee cost, if any, will be.

 Good luck.